gustavodiel/wallpapers/README.md

 ## Contributing

-All wallappers are welcome (except NSFW :eyes:)!
+All wallppers are welcome (except NSFW :eyes:)!
 Always remember to try and check the source and update the README ;)

 Also, when you place your images, run `python create_missing_yml.py` (requires Pillow) and fill in the information on the generated files.
 After that, run `python create_readme.py` (requires pyyaml) and commit.